History of FC Barcelona: 2008–09 season

 In the pre-season of 2008–09, a motion of no confidence was raised against club president Joan Laporta.
 This motion received 60 percent support, just short of the 66 percent required to oust him, prompting eight of the directors to resign.
 Continuing as president, Laporta made large changes to the playing staff, spending nearly €90 million rebuilding the squad.

 For the second time that season, Barcelona played Real Madrid in El Clásico, this time at the Santiago Bernabéu.
 Barcelona won the historic match 2–6, which was the largest margin of victory by which Barcelona had won in Madrid since the 1970s, when Johan Cruyff led Barcelona to win 0–5.
 On 6 May 2009, Barcelona played against Chelsea in the second leg of the Champions League semi-finals.
 Following a goalless first leg, Chelsea led the second leg at Stamford Bridge 1–0, from the eighth minute until injury time, when Andrés Iniesta scored an equaliser in the 93rd minute from the edge of the penalty area, sending Barcelona through to the final on the away goals rule.
 On 13 May, Barcelona beat Athletic Bilbao 4–1 to win the Copa del Rey for a record 25th time.
 Three days later, Real Madrid lost a league match and Barcelona was crowned La Liga champions for the 2008–09 season.

 With a largely homegrown squad, in which seven players of the starting 11 were products of their youth academy, La Masia, Barcelona defeated the defending champions Manchester United 2–0 at the Stadio Olimpico in Rome on 27 May 2009, to earn their third Champions League title.
-This completed the first ever treble won by a Spanish side, having already won the La Liga and Copa del Rey in that season.
+This completed the first ever treble won by a Spanish side, having already won La Liga and the Copa del Rey in that season.